damianhakert/damianhakert.github.io/source/posts/2016-12-14-continuous-delivery-of-a-spring-boot-application-with-gitlab-ci-and-kubernetes.html.md

 2016-12-02 22:41:14.420  INFO 10882 --- [           main] com.example.ActuatorSampleApplication    : Started ActuatorSampleApplication in 17.924 seconds (JVM running for 87.495)
 ```

 The application is up and running and we did not write one line of code!
 Spring Boot is opinionated and auto-configures the application with sane default values and beans.
 It also scans the classpath for known dependencies and initializes them.
-In our case, we immediately enjoy all the production grade services offered by [Spring Actuator](http://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html).
+In our case, we immediately enjoy all the production-grade services offered by [Spring Actuator](http://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html).

 ```shell
 ~$ curl http://localhost:8080/health